S. 3044, The Consumer-First Energy Act of 2008

 Status of the Legislation

-Latest Major Action: 6/9/2008: Senate floor actions.
-Status: Motion to proceed to measure considered in Senate.
+Latest Major Action: 6/4/2008: Senate floor actions.
+Status: Cloture motion on the motion to proceed to the measure withdrawn by unanimous consent in Senate.

 Points in Favor

 (Log in to edit the wiki and be the first to show why the bill should pass!)

 (Log in to edit the wiki and be the first to show why the bill should not pass!)